SJ0769/Obsidian-Notes-SJ/content/Miscellaneous/Philosophy.md

 $\to$ The idea is that we still have a 'degree' of free will (an illusion of choice?) in that we can choose between many choices, all of which have been determined.

 **Logicism:** The view that mathematics is entirely reducible to logic.
 Gödel's incompleteness theorem showed that there is a discrepancy between mathematical truth and logical provability as there exists unprovable truths (depending on the system).
 Meaning there are mathematical truths which cannot be derived using logic.
+This is why it is often stated that "logic is the intersection between philosophy and mathematics."

 $\to$ Can our reality be purely 'logical'? (in a logical framework, not necessarily classical logic)
 	Related: Can anything be made as a premise (questions are assigned the 'undefined' truth state)?
 Yes anything can be talked about in 'logical' syntax given that a logic is a system which yields only 'valid' results via a set of internal inference rules, especially trivialist systems (i.e., first-order logic would not be able infinitary statements).